Final thoughts about the Harvard Extension School

 You've come to the right place.
 I was an Extension School student from 2003 to 2008, and, until recently, operated one of the few non-official sources of information about the Extension School -- the Harvard Extended blog, which you're looking at right now.

 Is the ALM/Master of Liberal Arts program challenging?
 Does it represent a quality degree?
-Absolutely.
-Students study under Harvard professors and recognized experts in their respective fields.
-They demand a lot from students, and Harvard faculty often use the same reading materials and assignments for their Extension School and College/GSAS sections.
+(Updated) For those students who take all or most of their classes in person on the Harvard campus and complete the degree requirements, the ALM/liberal arts degrees absolutely represent quality (I don't feel the same way about online classes, however.
+Scroll down to see why).
+Students who register for on-campus coursework study under Harvard professors and recognized experts in their fields, and truly engage with them in the classroom.
+Harvard faculty demand a lot from students, and often use the same reading materials and assignments for their Extension School and GSAS sections.

-The requirements for admission to specific Extension School degree programs are tough -- students have to prove they can handle the coursework and research requirements before they can matriculate.
-However, the element that really sets the ALM/Liberal Arts program apart is the thesis requirement.
-It's a major research and writing project that is guided by a Harvard faculty member, and prepares students for advanced research elsewhere.
-It takes years to complete.
-Relatively few graduate students who come to the Extension School ever complete the ALM thesis.
+Quality is also manifested in the tough requirements for admission to the ALM/Liberal Arts program.
+Students have to prove they can handle the coursework and research requirements before they can matriculate.
+However, the element that really sets the ALM/Liberal Arts program apart is the thesis.
+It is a major research and writing project that is guided by a Harvard faculty member, and prepares students for advanced research elsewhere.
+It takes years to complete, and is probably the most difficult research project that most students will ever undertake, with the exception of those who go on to write a doctoral dissertation or book.
+Just a tiny percentage of the graduate students who come to the Extension School ever complete the ALM thesis.
+For all degree programs, including the undergraduate ALB and professional master's programs which don't require a thesis, the overall graduation rate relative to the number of people who register for courses is 3% (Source: Dean Michael Shinagel, 2009 address to degree recipients).

 The quality and rigor of the ALM/Liberal Arts program attracts high achievers.
 In my graduating class, there were successful professionals as well as students who had completed their undergraduate and earlier graduate degrees at Harvard, Yale, Cornell, Georgetown, and the University of Pennsylvania.

 The Extension School's ALB program for undergraduates -- is it worth it?
 I received my undergraduate degree from Boston University, so it's hard for me to judge the ALB, which is a non-residential program tailored to the needs of working adults.
-However, many of my Extension School classes had undergraduate and graduate sections, so I can attest to the quality of the instruction.
+However, many of my Extension School classes had undergraduate and graduate sections, so I can attest to the quality of in-class instruction (but not distance education classes, many of which have little or no interaction between faculty and Extension School students).
 I would also recommend some of the following posts (be sure to read the comments):

 - Thoughts on the ALB program: "The best undergraduate education possible"